-If you invested \$100 in US equities at the beginning of 1925 and spent all the dividends arising over the years until the end of December 2021 (i.e. dividends not reinvested), then the real (inflation adjusted) capital value of the principal would have increased by a factor more than 19x to \$1,926.
+If you invested £100 in UK equities at the beginning of 1900 and spent all the dividends arising over the years until the end of December 2017 (i.e. dividends not reinvested), then the real (inflation adjusted) capital value of the principal would have more than doubled over the period, increasing to £204.
 Does it make sense to ignore such a (real) capital gain when deciding what amount to withdraw from a portfolio?